vetaCloud/express/README.md

 var axios = require('axios');
 ```
 Axios is used to post the file to our server.
 HTTP would be integrated in subsequent versions

+Your Private Key would be needed for the next process.
+You can get it [here](https://dashboard.vetacloud.com/api-key)